jassuwu/college6/20XW61 - MOBILE COMPUTING/MyNotesOfTheSlides/CA1/introduction.md

 - Radio –short wave , AM and FM
 - Television (John Baird)

-Additional facts:

-- Heinrich Hertz measured Maxwell's waves and demonstrated that their velocity was equal to the velocity of light.
-- Michael Faraday worked for 10 years trying to prove that a magnet could induce electricity before finally succeeding in 1831.

 # Wireless Network Standards

 - NMT (Nordic Mobile Telephone System) – European Standard, Analog